On the Sample Complexity of Actor-Critic Method for Reinforcement Learning with Function Approximation: Introduction

-We evaluate actor-critic with TD, GTD, and A-GTD critic updates on a navigation problem.
-We find that indeed A-GTD converges faster than both GTD and TD.
+We evaluate actor-critic with TD, GTD, and A-GTD critic updates on both a navigation problem and the canonical pendulum problem.
+For the navigation problem, we find that indeed A-GTD converges faster than both GTD and TD.
 Interestingly, the stationary point it reaches is worse than GTD or TD.
-This suggests that the choice of critic scheme illuminates an interplay between optimization and generalization that is less-well understood in reinforcement learning \cite{boyan1995generalization,bousquet2002stability}.
-Surprisingly, we find that TD converges faster than GTD which we postulate is an artifact of the selection of the feature space parametrization.
+This suggests that the choice of critic scheme illuminates an interplay between optimization and generalization that is less-well understood in reinforcement learning \citep{boyan1995generalization,bousquet2002stability}.
+For the pendulum problem, we also find that A-GTD converges fastest with respect to the gradient norm, which is consistent with our main convergence results.
+In particular, we again find that the faster convergence in gradient norm results the stationary point having a lower cumulative reward.
+We additinally consider advantage actor-critic in our simulations \citep{mnih2016asynchronous}.
 A detailed discussion on the results and implications can be found in section \ref{sec:num_results}.
 The remainder of the paper is organized as follows.
-Section \ref{sec:prob} describes the problem of Reinforcement Learning and characterizes common assumptions which we use in our analysis.
-In section \ref{sec:alg} we derive a generic actor-critic algorithm from an optimization perspective and describe how the algorithm would be amended given different policy evaluation methods.
-The derivation of the convergence rate for generic actor-critic is presented in section \ref{sec:convergence_analysis}, and the specific analysis for Gradient, Accelerated Gradient, and vanilla Temporal difference are characterized in sections \ref{sec:GTD} and \ref{sec:TD0}.
+Section \ref{sec:prob} describes the problem of reinforcement learning and defines common assumptions which we use in our analysis.
+In section \ref{sec:alg}, we derive a generic actor-critic algorithm from an optimization perspective and describe how the algorithm would be amended given different policy evaluation methods.
+The derivation of the convergence rate for generic actor-critic is presented in section \ref{sec:convergence_analysis}, and the specific analysis for Gradient, Accelerated Gradient, and vanilla Temporal Difference are characterized in sections \ref{sec:GTD} and \ref{sec:TD0}.